RParedesPalacios/GILA/docs/class_examples.md

 you will find two directories (train, test) and two files (tr.txt,ts.txt)

-We can specify the data sources in bothÅÅ  ways:
+We can specify the data sources in both ways:

 * Directories